KittyGiraudel/site/_posts/2014-06-02-feedbacks-feweb.md

 Once again I have made my slides with [Slid.es](https://slides.com), the CMS for [Reveal.js](https://lab.hakim.se/reveal-js/#/).
 I even subscribed a PRO account to have access to all the cool features (offline and private decks, Dropbox sync, custom CSS, export to PDF…).
 I also used the _presentation mode_ from Slid.es, which is great.
 Absolutely not disappointed.

-I won't walk through my slides like I did for my talk at [KiwiParty 2013](https://hugogiraudel.com/2013/07/01/feedbacks-kiwiparty/) because in this case it is less focused on code.
+I won’t walk through my slides like I did for my talk at [KiwiParty 2013](https://hugogiraudel.com/2013/07/01/feedbacks-kiwiparty/) because in this case it is less focused on code.
 Plus, I think they are better designed than the previous one.

 Anyway, here they are (in French).